 But in the U.S., the terms tend to be tossed about more freely and are often used interchangeably, which can be a source of confusion.
 From an insurability standpoint, Nationwide combines some of these definitions under its Classic Motorcycle coverage, so if you’re looking to insure a motorcycle, consult with your agent to see what best suits your needs.

 Let’s take a closer look at what each one really means.
 For a breakdown of non-vintage motorcycles, check out our Types of Motorcycles guide.

 This designation isn’t an official term, and its use can indicate more than just the age of a motorcycle.
 In some cases, it’s even used to describe a new motorcycle that has a certain look or style – the so-called “instant classic” that has the simplicity of an older vehicle.
+So when does a motorcycle become a classic?
 Overall, there’s a general consensus among motorcycle enthusiasts that any motorcycle over the age of 25 could be considered a classic, but some also base their definition on the bike’s appearance or design.

 The only official designation of what constitutes a vintage motorcycle comes from the American Historic Racing Motorcycle Association, which even has two different designations for vintage, depending on the type of racing the bike is going to do.
 The AHRMA defines motorcycles as vintage for motocross racing if they were built before 1975, and vintage for road racing if they were built after 1975.

 According the Antique Motorcycle Club of America, an antique motorcycle is one that is 35 years or older.
 This is the only “true” official designation in the U.S., but because some states allow motorcycles to be registered or licensed as antiques after just 20 years, sometimes the definition becomes unclear.